jwl-7/c0de_gr1nd/python_explanations/tree_connect_leaves.md

 # Form a Linked List from the Leaves of a Binary Tree
-Given a binary tree, compute a linked list from the leaves of the binary tree.
-The leaves should appear in left-to-right order.
+Given a binary tree, construct a linked list from the leaves [left -> right].

 ## Example
 ```